GitLiveApp/GitLive/_sections/merge-conflicts-vscode.md

 ### Review your teammates’ changes
-Once a line change indicator appears in the gutter, hovering over the affected line launches a popup which shows your teammates changes on the concerned lines, the connected issue they are working on and the code they have added.
-You can still access other VS Code functionality that is available while hovering, such as IntelliSense.
+Once a line change indicator appears in the gutter, hovering over the affected line gives you an [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense){:class="internal-link"} like experience about your teammates changes, showing the changes on the concerned lines, the connected issue they are working on and the code they have added.
+You can still access other VS Code functionality that is available while hovering, such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense){:class="internal-link"} itself.
 It will appear at the bottom of the popup.

 ![VSCode Gutter Popup](/uploads/vscode-gutter-popup.jpg "VSCode Gutter Popup"){:class="screenshot"}